 Call it a lucky coincidence that at this time - two years ago - I left the JUnit-5 core team but decided to experiment with the JUnit platform.
 That’s why I created a test engine called jqwik with a strong focus on property-based tests.
 Besides diving into the intricacies of Java’s completely messed-up approach to reflection, this task also required that I experimented with different ways to write properties, that I looked at how other PBT libraries worked, and that I found a way to integrate these new type of tests into my well-dried style of TDD.

 In the weeks to come I’ll publish a series of blog entries describing the essence of what I learned about PBT on the way, and how one can use it in Java.
-So far, seven parts have already been published:
+So far, eight parts have been published:

 - From Examples to Properties